 Purpose of Internal Audit

 The purpose of the Office of Internal Audit and Advisory Services is to provide independent and objective assurance and advisory services to Georgia College & State University (Institution) to add value and improve operations while promoting accountability and transparency to maintain public trust.
-The Office of Internal Audit and Advisory Services (Internal Audit) assists the institution in achieving its objectives by taking a systematic, disciplined approach to evaluating and improving the effectiveness of governance, risk management, compliance, and internal control processes.
+The Office of Internal Audit and Advisory Services helps the institution accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of governance, risk management, compliance, and internal control processes.

 Internal Audit Mandate

-Internal Audit offers services to the institution as outlined by the Board of Regents (BOR) Policy Manual § 7.9.2—Internal Audits.
-The University System of Georgia (USG) Business Procedures Manual details the scope of these services in § 16.1 – Internal Audit Functions Across the USG, § 16.3 – Types of Internal Audit, Ethics and Compliance Engagements, and § 16.4 – Internal Audit/Engagement Process.
+The Office of Internal Audit and Advisory Services provides internal audit services to the institution as defined by the requirements of Board of Regents (BOR) Policy Manual § 7.9.2—Internal Audits.
+The scope of these services is further described by the University System of Georgia (USG) Business Procedures Manual § 16.1 – Internal Audit Functions Across the USG, § 16.3 – Types of Internal Audit, Ethics and Compliance Engagements, and § 16.4 – Internal Audit/Engagement Process.

 Role of the Internal Audit Function

-Internal Audit reports directly to the institution’s President (President), and the USG’s Chief Audit Officer (BOR CAO), as required by BOR Policy Manual § 7.9.2 – Internal Audits.
-The senior staff member of Internal Audit will serve as the Institutional Chief Auditor (ICA) for system-wide meetings and communications.
+Internal Audit reports directly to the President of the Institution (President), and the USG’s Chief Audit Officer (USG CAO), as required by BOR Policy Manual § 7.9.2 – Internal Audits.
+The senior staff member of Internal Audit will serve as the Institutional Chief Auditor (ICA) as it pertains to system-wide meetings and communications.
 Internal Audit does not report to any other division or unit of the Institution.

 Responsibilities

-- The ICA is responsible for developing an institution-wide rolling audit plan using appropriate risk-based methodology, including input from senior management and the BOR CAO.
-The President will review and approve the audit plan before it is submitted to the BOR CAO for approval by the BOR Committee on Internal Audit, Risk, and Compliance.
-Any modifications to the audit plan will be communicated to the BOR CAO for approval.
+- The ICA is responsible for developing an institution-wide rolling audit plan using appropriate risk-based methodology, including input from senior management and the USG CAO.
+The President will review and approve the audit plan before it is submitted to the USG CAO for approval by the BOR Committee on Internal Audit, Risk, and Compliance.
+Any modifications to the audit plan will be communicated to the USG CAO for approval.

 - The ICA is responsible for performing and/or providing functional coordination and guidance for the following institution-wide audit activities:

-- Implement the annual audit plan, as approved, including, as appropriate, any special tasks or projects requested by the appropriate management levels and approved by the President and BOR CAO.
+- Implement the annual audit plan, as approved, including and as appropriate, any special tasks or projects requested by the appropriate levels of management and approved by the President and USG CAO.

 - Evaluate and assess significant new or changing services, processes, operations, and control processes coincident with their development, implementation, and/or expansion.